-COMPETITIVE ADVANTAGES COMPETITIVE DISADVANTAGES I NLAND Numerous natural resources and attractions creating things to do - 22 waterfalls, Beaverlac, mountain biking, hiking, 4X4.s Beautiful landscapes and vistas which change over seasons.
+COMPETITIVE ADVANTAGES COMPETITIVE DISADVANTAGES INLAND 0 Numerous natural resources and attractions creating things to do - 22 waterfalls, Beaverlac, mountain biking, hiking, 4X4.s 0 Room for improved strategy around marketing the tourism sector 0 Beautiful landscapes and vistas which change 0 Very little cross marketing and sharing of things to do.
+0 over seasons.
 Roads allow for access to top of mountains.
-World class paragliding - multi-site venue Safe and affordable quality of life for retirement community - access to hospitals Potential for wedding tourism Multiple heritage sites Experience the country life only 1.5 hours from Cape Town with agro processing (breweries, wineries, farmers markets) Eco-tourism - Berg estuary, Verlorenvlei, Rocher Pan Bo-Berg farm experience Room for improved strategy around marketing the tourism sector Very little cross marketing and sharing of things to do.
-Anchor attractions need upgrading and better facilities for the public.
-Signage inadequate and delayed by red tape - treasures are hidden from by-passers.
-Society still divided by race.
-Unnecessary petty rivalry in tourism and amongst businesses Short-term thinking about tourism, e.g., farmers not opening farms for cycling routes.
-More public information Not yet targeting the mountain biking market Need stronger focus on preserving what we have in 0 Bergrivier C OASTAL Authentic fishing village experience Safe and affordable quality of life Good for retirement, with hospital proximity Variety of birds and opportunities for photography Good, safe beach at Dwarskersbos - shallow and small waves Numerous heritage assets 0 Room for improved strategy around marketing the tourism sector - very little cross marketing and sharing of things to do.
-Anchor attractions need upgrading and better facilities for the public.
-Limited signage - treasures hidden from passers by
+World class paragliding - multi-site venue 0 Anchor attractions need upgrading and better facilities for the public.
+0 Safe and affordable quality of life for retirement community - access to hospitals 0 Signage inadequate and delayed by red tape - treasures are hidden from by-passers.
+0 Potential for wedding tourism Multiple heritage sites 0 Society still divided by race.
+0 Experience the country life only 1.5 hours from Cape Town with agro processing 0 Unnecessary petty rivalry in tourism and amongst businesses 0 (breweries, wineries, farmers markets) Eco-tourism - Berg estuary, Verlorenvlei, Rocher Pan 0 Short-term thinking about tourism, e.g., farmers not opening farms for cycling routes.
+0 Bo-Berg farm experience 0 More public information 0 Not yet targeting the mountain biking market 0 Need stronger focus on preserving what we have in Bergrivier COASTAL 0 0 0 Authentic fishing village experience Safe and affordable quality of life Good for retirement, with hospital proximity Variety of birds and opportunities for photography 0 Room for improved strategy around marketing the tourism sector - very little cross marketing and sharing of things to do.

-0 Wedding tourism potential 0 Poor customer service in retail and service sector 0 0 Niche sailing market.
-Housing rental opportunities - empty holiday houses for IDZ staff in Saldanha 0 Poor attitude towards tourism within pockets of the community 0 Limited skills to unlock value in the area
+0 Good, safe beach at Dwarskersbos - shallow 0 Anchor attractions need upgrading and better facilities for and small waves the public.
+0 Numerous heritage assets ~ Limited signage - treasures hidden from passers by 0 Wedding tourism potential 0 Limited signage - treasures model nom passers by 0 0 Poor customer service in retail and service sector 0 0 Poor attitude towards tourism within pockets of the community 0 Limited skills to unlock value in the area